MediaBrowser/MediaBrowser.Kodi/README.txt

-Basic Movie functionality is working now.
+Basic Movie and TV functionality is working now.

 To Install:
 1. Download the GIT zip file(look to the right of this), placing it where is can be found by XBMC.